bormaxi8080/osint-timeline/DRAFT.md

 DOCUMENT SEARCH TOOLS.
 Filesharing search, FTP servers search, cloud storage search, documents/files search: https://start.me/p/1kl8j9/search-engines-searchers

+Deep Fake Detection.
+Start me page with examples of Deep Fake Tools, Deep Fake detection tools, Deep Fake detection guides and MDR explained articles: https://start.me/p/zpkMMO/deep-fake-tools-detection

+ID and other documents OSINT.
+List of sites for checking and searching information about passports and other documents in European countries: https://start.me/p/Pwxv4y/16-id-and-travel-documents

+Terrorism financing OSINT List by Lorando Bono.
+Reports, organizations info, company/charity info, sanctions lists, crypto investigations and more: https://start.me/p/1kwrGp/terrorism-financing

+Company registries by country.
+A list of dozens of registries for finding information about registered businesses in different countries.
+Some allow to search only by company identification number, some by name, and some by owner name and address: https://www.disputesregister.org/advice/company-registries-by-country

 By the date the profile picture was uploaded, you can determine the possible creation date of the account.
 This service displays the avatar update date in WhatsApp/Facebook by username and in some other social networks by URL: https://profileimageintel.com/

 Scraper of Google Maps reviews.
 The code allows to extract the **most recent** reviews starting from the url of a specific Point Of Interest (POI) in Google Maps.
 An additional extension helps to monitor and incrementally store the reviews in a MongoDB instance: https://github.com/gaspa93/googlemaps-scraper